rapidfort/community-images/README.md

 [Contributing](CONTRIBUTING.md) ·
 [Additional resources](#additional-resources)

-**Rapidfort is a solution for building secure, optimized Docker containers.**
+**RapidFort is a solution for building secure, optimized Docker containers.**

 Every day, we scan the most popular Docker Hub container images and remove unused code.
 Then we publish the results to share with you.